yilin-ch/DEF-PIPE-Frontend/README.md

 - To the build the project, open the file *DataCloud.PipelineDesigner.sln* using Visual Studio for your platform press **`Ctrl+Shift+B` (Windows)** or **`⌘B, F6` (MacOS)** to build the entire solution.
 Right-click on the project **DataCloud.PipelineDesigner.WebClient** and set it as the startup project, then press F5 to start the application.

+## Main Components
+The main components are:
+- Pipeline Designer: Main component for designing data pipelines.
+It consists of three sub- components: Canvas Pane, Palette Pane, and Property Pane.
+- Template Designer: Main component for designing templates.
+It consists of three sub-components: Canvas Pane, Palette Pane, and Property Pane.
+- Canvas Pane: A shared component to be reused in both Pipeline Designer and Template Designer.
+This component contains all the logic for rendering visualization of the pipeline.
+- Palatte Pane: A shared component to be reused in both Pipeline Designer and Template Designer.
+This component allows users to intertact with the library of available templates.
+- Property Pane: A shared component to be reused in both Pipeline Designer and Template Designer.
+This component manages the properties of the each element in the pipeline.
 ## Working with the codebase
 - The codebase consists of other 6 projects.
 Except from the project **DataCloud.PipelineDesigner.WebClient** , the other projects are Class Library type.
 The output of each Class Library project will be a compiled DLL which can be re-used by other systems.